wdi-sf-jan/week2_review/README.md

 * **Docs** (Documentation): When we reference the docs, we are referring to the documentation of a given language, library, framework, etc...
 	* Javascript: [https://developer.mozilla.org/en-US/docs/Web/JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 	* Bootstrap: [http://getbootstrap.com/getting-started/](http://getbootstrap.com/getting-started/)
-* **Iterator**: An Iterator is an object (read: function) that knows how to access items from a collection one at a time, while keeping track of its current position within that sequence.
+* **Iterator**: An Iterator is a function that knows how to access items from a collection one at a time, while keeping track of its current position within that sequence.

 ###Return
 #####So... why do we use return?